-It is a natural therapy that can also facilitate more vital energy, help boost the immune system and create a stronger body and calmer mind.
+It is a natural therapy that can also facilitate more vital energy, helps boost the immune system and create a stronger body along with a calmer mind.

 The theory underlying reflexology is that the organs, nerves, glands and other parts of the body are connected to reflex areas or reflex points on the feet and hands.
 These areas are found on the soles of the feet and palms of the hands, as well as on the top and sides of the feet and hands.

 By stimulating these areas using a compression technique and a form of massage with your thumbs, fingers and hands, you can create a direct response in a related body area.
 For example, by working on the head reflex (which is found on the big toe), you can activate the body’s own healing processes to help alleviate headaches.

 The right foot and hand represent the right side of the body, while the left foot and hand represent the left side.

 According to ‘zone therapy’, there are ten different zones in the body.